Scent of kaisholmes

 Notes: incense, musk.

-What I think: I haven't smelled this one either, but it is a classic goth fragrance, inspired by Serge Lutens' memories of growing up without his mother.
+What I think: I haven't smelled this one either, but it is another goth fragrance, inspired by Serge Lutens' memories of growing up without his mother.
 From what I heard, it's melancholic and depressing, like smelling a Victorian ghost or a house that's been abandoned for decades.